 The new snug was machined from mild steel and I hand reamed the hole 1/4 inch to get a really good fit on the main arm.
 The thumb nut was threaded M5 and fits onto a bolt machined again from mild steel.
 The snug was cut through using a cobalt slitting saw on the Sieg milling machine.

 The new snug has quite a long lever between the 1/4 inch bar and the tightening nut, this means it really locks onto the 1/4 inch bar.

 The dial gauge holder I made some years ago, but adapts well to this new setup of “old snug new snug”.

 The adjustment on the new part is limited as it is rather simple, but I’m going to give it a go and see how well it works.
 The original snugs almost had too much adjustment and this made them difficult to tighten.

-This is not a Starrett magnetic base, but it works really well.
+This is not a Starrett magnetic base, but I’ve taken an old snug and a new snug and I’ve been updating a DTI base to make it work for me.
 Also, I’ve recovered a poorly made part.